A new set of cluster driven composite development indicators: Using the CDCIs to understand country development

 \section{Using the CDCIs to understand country development}

 One of the main uses of indicators is to track the country development of a country to assess its progress.
 This is important since it gives an idea of what has been achieved in terms of country development and where to focus policy changes to affect country development positively.
 One can also use indicators to compare countries either pair wise or globally.
 On the last point, CDCIs can be useful because the methodology used to compute them is not reliant on subjective, country dependent criteria, which means we can make fair comparisons between different values of the CDCIs for different countries at different times.
 By comparing the CDCIs with each other for all countries, we can therefore investigate whether they can be used to assess the development of a country.
+The main CDCIs we shall concentrate on are $6, 8, 18, 20, 34, 49, 82, 73$, which are marked by orange asterisks in \cref{fig:Cluster_Topic_Dist}.

 In \cref{fig:panel_timelapse}, we provide some examples of comparisons between different indicators.
 Overall, we remark that all the plots have a 'hockey-stick' shape.
 We can specifically see for the plots in the top two panels the vertical leg of the hockey-stick shape is made of developing countries, whilst the horizontal leg, indicating a saturation effect, is made of developed countries.
 This is interesting since it suggests a country level transition from a group consisting of developing nations to one with developed nations.
 In fact, this further supports the so called two regime hypothesis \cite{Pugliese2017,Cristelli2018}, where countries below a barrier struggle to develop consistently, which corresponds to nations in the vertical leg of hockey-stick shape.
 Countries that overcome this barrier have or are experiencing high growth in development, which are represented by the horizontal leg of the hockey-stick shape.
 This transition can clearly be observed to be consistent across time from the bottom panel comparing $I_{6}$ and $I_{72}$ and $I_{73}$ and $I_{72}$, with the years $1998$ and $2016$ overlayed.